 The Cost calculation rule method also enables you to create multiple historic cost calculations for different scenarios.

 Historic costs and savings

-After you evaluate a scenario, Sourcing Optimizer compares the historic costs against the primary cost calculation and provides a savings and savings percentage breakdown.
+After you evaluate a scenario, Sourcing Optimizer compares the historic costs against the primary cost calculation and provides savings and savings percentage values.